ebuckler/handbook/docs/03a-Best-Practice-Policies/vacation-and-time-off.md

 Eligible employees should contact the PeopleOps Team with questions concerning whether any of the above definitions apply in a particular jurisdiction.

-## Personal tech issues

-At Bloom Works, we understand that having occasional issues with your home network, power and personal equipment are a normal part of working from home.

-### Communication

-When you have a technical issue with your home network, power and personal equipment that stops you from being able to work at all, communicate early and often:

-1. Ping your team in Slack to let them know you aren't available.
-1. Set a Slack status (if you can,) so people know you aren't available.
-1. If you aren't able to access Slack, deputize your work contact to let your PM(s) and team know.
-1. If the problem lasts longer than 2 hours, email HR and then log it in Harvest under Bloom Works: Timeoff, using the task "Technical Issues".
-1. If it's persistent, set an out of office message.

 ## Personal leave of absence

 Employees of Bloom Works, including part-time employees, who have worked for at least one year may request a personal leave of absence.
 A leave of absence is for extended periods, typically four weeks or more, where an employee is fully or part-time away from work, for example taking courses/training, handling extended personal matters, completing a personal project, or world travel.
 Leaves will be discussed on a case by case basis and may be paid, partially paid or unpaid.